Cyclone Maha: Heavy rain lashes Kerala, orange alert in 10 districts

 It is very likely to intensify into a Severe Cyclonic Storm during next six hours over Lakshadweep area and into a very severe cyclonic storm over east-central Arabian Sea during subsequent 24 hours," it said.

 Cyclonic storm MAHA centered near lat 11.0°N and long 73.0°E 60 km north-northeast of Kavaratti (Lakshadweep).
 It will continue to move north-northwestwards across Lakshadweep Islands in next 12 hrs.
-It will intensify into a Severe CS during next 06 hrs over Lakshadweep area. pic.twitter.com/xWYkZwnQi7— India Met.
-Dept. (@Indiametdept) October 31, 2019
+It will intensify into a Severe CS during next 06 hrs over Lakshadweep area. pic.twitter.com/xWYkZwnQi7

 Similarly, Severe Cyclonic Storm ‘Kyarr’ over westcentral Arabian Sea moved southwestwards with a speed of 13 Kmph during past six hrs, weakened into a Cyclonic Storm and lay centred over westcentral Arabian Sea, about 1330 km west-southwest of Mumbai (Maharashtra), 670 km east-northeast of Salalah (Oman) and 320 km south-southeast of Masirah (Oman).